 Colorado Rehabilitation & Occupational Medicine's (CROM) mission is to maximize our patients' physical function through outstanding medical care.
 Each of our patients receives a custom tailored treatment plan to meet the needs of their medical condition.
 We understand that our patients come to us with impaired function and pain.
 CROM endeavors to alleviate these conditions and return people to a normally functioning life.

 CROM is Colorado's most well established and comprehensive Physiatry practice.
 Founded in 1992 by J. Tashof Bernton, MD and Scott Primack, DO, CROM has become the regional leader in medical rehabilitation and workers' compensation patient care.
-Today we offer care with 19 medical providers of various specialties, which allows us to provide a full scope of Physiatry services.
-CROM has 7 offices along the Colorado Front Range including: Ft.
-Collins, Thornton, Denver, Aurora, Littleton, Greenwood Village, and Castle Rock.
+Today we offer care with 10 medical providers of various specialties, which allows us to provide a full scope of Physiatry services.
+CROM has 2 offices along the Colorado Front Range: Aurora and Greenwood Village along with visits to Castle Rock, Grand Junction, Pueblo, and Denver.

 What is a "Physiatrist" and what types of conditions does CROM treat?
 A physiatrist is a medical doctor who has completed post medical school training in Physical Medicine and Rehabilitation.
 A Physiatrist specializes in treating and diagnosing conditions of the muscles, joints, bones, tendons, ligaments and nerves; in other words neuromusculoskeletal conditions.
 Physiatrists treat the whole body rather than a localized area because specific injuries or conditions may disable or affect the whole person.
 Physiatrists are similar to Orthopedists in conditions treated, but treat conditions non-surgically.